True Texas Brisket

 - While the meat is coming to room temperature, get your smoker going to 250 degrees.

 - Put the brisket onto the grill, with the thicker end toward the fire and the fat cap facing up, and cook 10-13 hours.

-- Then slice it, fat side up, against the grain, and you are good to go. server with a side of bbq sauce if you would like but do not put it on the brisket while cooking.
+- Then slice it, fat side up, against the grain, and you are good to go.
+Server with a side of bbq sauce if you like, but do not put it on the brisket while cooking.